 What will you choose?
 And how will you decorate with them?
 I’d love to get all of your fun ideas – be sure to leave me a comment below.

-And for more tips and tricks for taking advantage of all of nature’s bounty in the warmer months, take a look at some of our helpful articles:
+For more tips and tricks for taking advantage of all of nature’s bounty in the warmer months, take a look at some of our helpful articles:

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.